MODDERN Cures Act

 Add your voice to ours and join the National Health Council in asking Congress to support the MODDERN Cures Act.
-Write to your U.S. Representative and Senators.
+Contact your U.S. Representative and Senators.
 Help patients with chronic diseases and disabilities get the treatments they need.

 Read the Bill - H.R.
 3116

 Read a two-page summary of the MODDERN Cures Act.

 View a March 2013 interview on BioCentury TV with NHC Chief Executive Officer Myrl Weinberg about the MODDERN Cures Act.

 10-01-12 — Article on H.R.
 6446, a bill introduced in the last Congress, aimed to create incentives for innovative diagnostics by improving the process for determining Medicare payment rates for new tests. — GenomeWeb